ShixiangWang/install_GISTIC/README.md

 I have written two [Chinese blogs](https://www.jianshu.com/p/5822759a67e2) for telling readers how to install GISTIC 2.0 (a famous software for copy number analysis) step by step.
 Recently I realize the installation steps can be implemented automatically, so I write this program.

-**Now, you can directly run GISTIC on hiplot platform now, try it at <https://hiplot.com.cn/advance/gistic2>**.
+**Now, you can directly run GISTIC on hiplot platform, try it at <https://hiplot.com.cn/advance/gistic2>**.

 > Update:
 >